Bat Rehabilitation in Hampshire

 All our activities are generally listed on the website and in our newsletter, 'Bat Droppings'.

-Bat presentation to the Denmead Village Association
+Bat presentation to the Hampshire Conservation Volunteers

 "Bats in the Historic Environment" for the Managing Wildlife in the Historic Environment course at West Dean College.